atxwang/atxwang.github.io/_posts/ea_essay.md

 given this, it's no surprise that the philosophy of EA---a movement populated in large part by STEM students and graduates---can feel immature to well-read humanist outsiders.
 EA is founded on impartial utilitarianism, statistics, weighing expected values---the same factors drawing its adherents are what makes it seem cold, ghoulishly detached, neoliberal.

-i think this is very bad---we shouldn't want a plurality of society's smartest young people to be striving for lives as consultants or weapons engineers.
+everyone agrees that a plurality of society's smartest young people should not be striving for lives as consultants or weapons engineers.

 **EA at its best is altruistic networking**
 -